-In the light of governement advice, Pathfinder Worthing is now closed for all in-person support (including groups) and is offering online and phone support in it's place.
-Please call 01903 268107 for more information.
+Due to the Government advice, Pathfinder Worthing is now closed for all in-person support (including groups) and is offering online and phone support in its place.
+Please email us in the first instance and someone will get back to you.
+All details are here: https://www.westsussexmind.org/news/news/covid-19-corona-virus-west-sussex-mind-services

 Who is this for?

 Pathfinder Worthing provides advice, information and support for people aged 18+ affected by mental health problems living in Worthing and the surrounding area, as well as carers, friends, professionals and other agencies.

 What to expect